-On April 21, 2023, the Board of Directors approved the financial statements for the year ended December 31, 2022, and for the period from the date of incorporation (February 19, 2021) to December 31, 2021.
+On March 5, 2024 the Board of Directors approved the financial statements for the years ended December 31, 2023 and 2022.
 The Corporation's corporate and tax year-end is December 31.

-Going Concern
+Going concern

 These financials statements were prepared on a going-concern basis of accounting, which assumes that the Corporation will continue operations for the foreseeable future and be able to realize the carrying value of its assets and discharge its liabilities and commitments in the normal course of business.
-The Corporation does not generate revenue from operations and incurred a net loss of \$168,823 (2021 - \$99,158) and a cumulative deficit of \$267,981 (2021 - \$99,158) for the year ended December 31, 2022.
+The Corporation does not generate revenue from operations and incurred a net loss and comprehensive loss of \$101,306 (2022 - \$168,823) and a cumulative deficit of \$369,287 (2022 - \$267,981) for the year ended December 31, 2023.
 However, the Corporation believes that its working capital balance as at December 31, 2022 will provide the Corporation with sufficient cash resources to meet its obligations for at least twelve months from the end of the reporting period.
 As the Corporation has no revenues, its ability to continue as a going concern may be dependent on its ability to obtain additional financing and complete a Qualifying Transaction.
 The financial statements do not reflect adjustments that would be necessary if the going concern assumption was not appropriate.
 These adjustments could be material.